Christiano François: FC Motown

 During 2016, François made appearances with New Jersey amateur side FC Motown.

 Rochester Rhinos

 On March 21, 2017, he signed with USL side Rochester Rhinos.

 Ottawa Fury

 Following a season with Pittsburgh Riverhounds, François signed with Ottawa Fury FC of the USL Championship on December 3, 2018.

 Miami FC

 On January 18, 2021, François signed with USL Championship side Miami FC.

 El Paso Locomotive FC

 François joined El Paso Locomotive in the USL Championship's Western Conference on 8 February 2022.
 He made 26 league appearances, scoring one goal and assisting another, before departing the club following the expiry of his contract.

 Rio Grande Valley FC Toros

 On January 27, 2023, François signed with Rio Grande Valley FC.

+Loudoun United FC

+François joined Loudoun United on 15 December 2023.

 International career

-He made his debut for Haiti national football team on 7 September 2019 in a CONCACAF Nations League game against Curaçao, he replaced Derrick Etienne in the 78th minute.
+François made his debut for Haiti national football team on 7 September 2019 in a CONCACAF Nations League game against Curaçao, he replaced Derrick Etienne in the 78th minute.